Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 18. /summon

-The /summon command is to summon any mob entity that exist in the game, so if you’re wanting to mess around with your friends on a Realm server to fight multiple Enderdragons and Withers, you can rightfully do so by doing /summon [MobID].
+The /summon command is to summon any mob entity that exists in the game, so if you want to mess around with your friends on a Realm server to fight multiple Enderdragons and Withers, you can rightfully do so by doing /summon [MobID].

 17. /tellraw

-/tellraw is a fancy way in modifying the aesthetics of the text font when you send in chat.
+/tellraw is a fancy way of modifying the aesthetics of the text font when you send in chat.

 You can easily do this by doing: